ISI-apex/casper-utils/README.md

     git pull --ff-only up master

+### Generic Linux host

+Run emerge to rebuild what needs to be rebuild given the updated ebuilds:

+    emerge --ask --update --changed-use --newuse --newrepo \
+      --deep --with-bdeps=y @world

+Don't continue if there are errors; it may be difficult to diagnose the problems, but it has to be done, otherwise the prefix will end up in a chaotic state.
+The only known errors that are ok, are:
+ * `dev-python/randomgen`: versions `>=1.18` are masked, continue with
+   installing `1.16.x`

+### On Summit

+Follow the instructions for Generic Linux host above, on a login machine.

+### On USC Discovery

-On a login machine, first enable online fetching (see subsection above), then tell portage to figure out what needs to be rebuilt and fetch the sources:
+On a login machine, first enable online fetching (see subsection above), then tell portage to figure out what needs to be rebuilt and fetch the sources, replace `...` with the arguments given for the generic Linux host):

-    p4port emerge -f --ask -uDU --keep-going --with-bdeps=y @world
+    p4port emerge ...

 On USC Discovery, the build should be done on a worker node, not on the shared login machine where CPU usage limits are enforced.
 To schedule a job:

-    $EPREFIX/ptools/psbatch discovery ARCH 1 16 02:00:00 \
+    $EPREFIX/ptools/psbatch discovery ARCH 1 16 02:00:00 pport emerge ...
-	pport emerge -uDU --keep-going --with-bdeps=y @world

 where ARCH is the architecture for which the prefix was built (or `any` for an unoptimized prefix).
 Partition may be specified by appending a suffix